 Simple assault is usually a disorderly person offense and is not subject to mandatory minimum sentencing.
 Aggravated assault, however, is more serious and may come with minimum prison terms.
 Also, laws like the No Early Release Act (NERA) and the Graves Act make sentencing harsher for violent crimes or those involving weapons.
 The problem with mandatory minimum sentences is that they are unavoidable upon conviction.
 The only way to get around them is to avoid a conviction or reduce the charges.
 Our legal team can help determine if your charges qualify for mandatory minimum sentencing.

-Not every case of assault is eligible for mandatory minimum sentences, and you should talk to our New Jersey criminal defense lawyers to figure out what kind of penalties you might be facing.
+Not every case of assault is eligible for mandatory minimum sentences, and you should talk to our Atlantic City criminal defense lawyers to figure out what kind of penalties you might be facing.
 For a free review of your case, call the Law Offices of John J. Zarych at (609) 616-4956.

 How Long Can I Go to Jail for Assault in New Jersey?